KristineLyn/YoloV7-R-4B_HumanDetection/README.md

-Here's a README for your project that presents it in a professional and engaging way:

----

 # Smart Home Security: Intruder Detection System

 Welcome to the **Smart Home Security: Intruder Detection System** project!
 This intelligent home security solution combines the power of a Raspberry Pi, PIR motion sensors, and the YOLOv7 Machine Learning model to detect intruders accurately and efficiently.
 With this system, your home gains a vigilant virtual guard capable of identifying human presence and instantly notifying you via a connected mobile app.